ankiit-ee/Facial_Emotion_Recognition/README.md

 OpenCV

 Then activate that environment and navigate to your project folder using Anaconda Prompt.
-In the project, type the follwing pip install pipenv
+In the project, type the follwing commands:

+pip install pipenv

 pipenv install